vpulim/node-soap/Readme.md

 * `hasTimeStamp`: adds Timestamp element (default: `true`)
 * `signatureTransformations`: sets the Reference Transforms Algorithm (default ['http://www.w3.org/2000/09/xmldsig#enveloped-signature', 'http://www.w3.org/2001/10/xml-exc-c14n#']).
 Type is a string array
 * `signatureAlgorithm`: set to `http://www.w3.org/2001/04/xmldsig-more#rsa-sha256` to use sha256
+* `additionalReferences` : Array of Soap headers that need to be signed.
+This need to be added using `client.addSoapHeader('header')`
-* `signerOptions`: passed options to the XML Signer package - from (https://github.com/yaronn/xml-crypto)
+* `signerOptions`: passes options to the XML Signer package - from (https://github.com/yaronn/xml-crypto)
   * `existingPrefixes`: A hash of prefixes and namespaces prefix: namespace that shouldn't be in the signature because they already exist in the xml (default: `{ 'wsse': 'http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-wssecurity-secext-1.0.xsd' }`)
+  * `prefix`: Adds this value as a prefix for the generated signature tags.
+  * `attrs`: A hash of attributes and values attrName: value to add to the signature root node

 ### NTLMSecurity